Mantra Development Paradigm

 - Any application is composed by independent coding blocks called components.

-- A component should be as small as possible.
+- A component should be as small as possible (just some hundreds of code lines at the most).

 - A component defines and registers a number of features (APIs, views, blocks, templates, prerequests, etc.)